Faudzansauri09/Profile/About Me.md

-# Hi there, I'm Vincent - aka [vincentwidyan](https://www.youtube.com/channel/UC22xix7qvwpYWnSQ5QEYtAQ) 👋
+# Hi there, I'm Faudzan Sauri [vincentwidyan](https://www.youtube.com/channel/UC22xix7qvwpYWnSQ5QEYtAQ) 👋
 ## About me:
-- 🔭 I’m currently working as Cyber Security
+- 🔭 I’m currently working as Electrical Engineering
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning VB and PYHTON
-- 👯 I’m looking to collaborate as Data Automation and Analyst
+- 👯 I’m looking to collaborate as ELectrical and Website
 - 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
-- 📫 How to reach me: vincentwidyan@gmail.com
+- 📫 How to reach me: Faudzansauri@gmail.com

 ## Education: